thlinh/tvm/training-with-tvm.md

 ## Defining the model

 This is the keras definition of the model.
-Note that we avoid max pooling and flattening because our autodiff implementation doesn't fully support these operations (but we are working on it).

 ```python